swiftlang/swift-evolution/proposals/0000-add-sequence-based-init-and-merge-to-dictionary.md

     // [2: "b", 4: "d", 1: "a", 3: "c"]
     ```

-- Converting an array to an indexed dictionary (popular on the thread):
+- Converting an array to an indexed dictionary (popular on the thread)

     ```swift
     let names = ["Cagney", "Lacey", "Bensen"]